wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-conditionals/includes/7-summary.md

 Conditional actions allow you to modify flow actions at runtime, based on information available in the environment.
-They are divided into two major categories in WinAutomation:
+They are divided into two major categories:
 * The If group of actions
 * The Switch group of actions